stepjam/RLBench/README.md

 - [Contributing](#contributing)
 - [Acknowledgements](#acknowledgements)

+## Announcements

+- Given the scope of this project, we expect there to be a number of issues over the coming months.
+Please be patient during this time.
+After the initial few weeks of release, we will tag a commit as _'V1'_, which should then be used for benchmarking algorithms going forward.
+Once there are enough significant changes in the future, we will tag a new _'V2'_ commit, and so on.
+Versioning like this will ensure  results remain consistent and reproducible as the benchmark grows.
+- Currently, only **live demos** are available when requesting demos.
+Stored demos will be made available in the next few weeks.

 ## Install

 RLBench is built around PyRep and V-REP. First head to the [PyRep github](https://github.com/stepjam/PyRep) page and install.

+**If you previously had PyRep installed, you will need to update your installation!**

 Hopefully you have now installed PyRep and have run one of the PyRep examples.
 Now lets install RLBench: